huaweicloud/huaweicloud-fpga/fp1/hardware/vivado_design/lib/template/prj/README.md

   $ sh build.sh -s
 ```

-If`“ synth_design completed successfully.”`is displayed when you run the synthesis in a single step, it indicates that the synthesis is successful.
+If `"synth_design completed successfully."` is displayed when you run the synthesis in a single step, it indicates that the synthesis is successful.

 ---

-- Run the ** synthesis** command in a single step:
+- Run the **synthesis** command in a single step:

 ```bash
   $ sh build.sh -i
 ```

-If`“route_design completed successfully”`is displayed when you run the synthesis in a single step, it indicates that the synthesis is successful.
+If `"route_design completed successfully"` is displayed when you run the synthesis in a single step, it indicates that the synthesis is successful.

 ---